 Supportive Learning Environment:Summarize the supportive learning environment trends and patterns observed by the team while completing this section of the report.
 What are the important trends and patterns that will support the identification of student, teacher, and leader needs?
-Frequent Learning Monitoring Initiatives Coaching Cycyles Collaborative Meetings PBIS Collaboration SEL Implementation

-Demographic and Financial:Summarize the Low Social Economic Status (SES)
+Frequent Learning

-demographic and financial trends and Lack of resources
+Monitoring Initiatives

-patterns observed by the team while Parents Lack of Academic Knowledge to assist students
+Coaching Cycyles

-completing this section of the report.
-What
+Collaborative Meetings

-are the important trends and patterns that
+PBIS Collaboration

-will support the identification of student,
+SEL Implementation

-teacher, and leader needs?
+Demographic and Financial:Summarize the demographic and financial trends and patterns observed by the team while completing this section of the report.
+What are the important trends and patterns that will support the identification of student, teacher, and leader needs?